 The requirements for a Bachelor of Science Degree in Biology consist of the following Biology and related courses plus a study plan written by each candidate and his or her program advisor.
-Study plan guidelines and procedures will be published by the Division of Science and Mathematics from time to time.
+Study plan guidelines and procedures will be published by the College of Science and Mathematics from time to time.
 The study plan must be approved by the faculty of the Biology Program and will be submitted to the Enrollment Services Office.
 Course numbering reflects the year by which courses should be completed.
 The study plan must include at least one plant-based^ and one animal-based\ course.
 Any change in the study plan must be approved by the advisor and the program prior to course registration.
 In addition to fulfilling the General Education requirements for a Bachelor of Science degree, students must pass a Science Comprehensive Examination following completion of formal academic course work and prior to graduation.

-In addition to the general education requirements (see pp. 120-121), the following courses are required:
+In addition to the general education requirements (see pp. 117-118), the following courses are required:

-A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits

-SCI 100 SSC 100 The Natural World: The Caribbean An Introduction to the Social Sciences: 3

-55C 100 A Caribbean Focus 3

-FDS 100 Freshman Development Seminar 1

-127

-B. Required courses in Biology (24 credit hours): Credits

-BIO 141-142 General Biology I-II 4-4

-BIO 223 Ecology 4

-BIO 245 Genetics 4

-BIO 360 Cell and Molecular Biology I 4

-BIO 397-398 Junior Science Seminar I-II 1-1

-BIO 497, 498 Senior Science Seminar I, II 1,1

-C. Required courses in related fields (36-38 credit hours): Credits

-CHE 151-152 General Chemistry I-II 5-5

-CHE 253-254 Organic Chemistry 5-5

-MAT 241-242 Introduction to Calculus and Analytical Geometry I-II 4-4

-PHY 211-212 Introduction to Physics I-II 4-4

-orPHY 241-242 General Physics I-II 5-5

-or PHY 241-212 General Physics I - Introduction to Physics II 5-4
+A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required courses in Biology (24 credit hours): Credits BIO 141-142 BIO 223 BIO 245 BIO 360 BIO 397-398 BIO/MBI 497, 498 General Biology I-II Ecology Genetics Cell and Molecular Biology I Junior Science Seminar I-II Senior Science Seminar I, II 4-4 4 4 1-1 1,1 C. Required courses in related fields (36-38 credit hours): Credits CHE 151-152 CHE 253-254 MAT 241-242 PHY 211-212 or PHY 241-242 or PHY 241-212 General Chemistry I-II Organic Chemistry Introduction to Calculus and Analytical Geometry I-II Introduction to Physics I-II General Physics I-II General Physics I - Introduction to Physics II 5-5 5-5 4-4 4-4 5-5 5-4

 D. Science electives: Credits

 An additional 30 credit hours minimum are required from the following:

 BIO 220 Marine Invertebrate Zoology 4

 BIO 224 Population Biology 4

 BIO 295 Responsible Conduct in Research 1

 BIO 339 Vertebrate Structure 5

 BIO 342 Animal Physiology 4

 BIO 349^ Aquatic Plant Biology 4

-BIO 350 ^ Terrestrial Plant Biology 4
+BIO 350^ Terrestrial Plant Biology 4

 BIO 352^ Plant Physiology 4

 BIO 353 Developmental Biology 3

 BIO 355-356 Biology of Microorganisms I-II 4-4

 BIO 361 Bioinformatics 4

 BIO 370 Evolution 3

 BIO 430 Coral Reef Biology 4

 BIO 460 Cell and Molecular Biology II 4

-BIO 465,466 Selected Topics in Biology 3,4
+BIO 465, 466 Selected Topics in Biology 3, 4

-BIO 495 Directed Independent Research in Biology 1 4 - 4
+BIO 495 Directed Independent Research in Biology

-DIO 406 (maximum 6 credits) 1 to 4
+(maximum 6 credits) 1 to 4

-BIO496 Internship/Field Studies (maximum 4 credits) 1 to 4
+BIO 496 Internship/Field Studies (maximum 4 credits) 1 to 4

-Any MBI or MSC course
+Any MRI or MSC course

-00 level Chemistry, Math or Physics course

-as a freshman), The Natural World: The Caribbean

-Any CSC course except CSC 111 or CSC 119